Healthy Homes Assessment Tomoana

 Draught Stopping Tomoana

-Draughts are a major cause of lower temperatures in homes.
-A humid home will cost more to heat, which means wasting energy and incurring higher costs.
+Draughts are a major cause of low temperatures inside households.
+A damp house will cost more to heat, which results in wasting energy and incurring higher costs.

-You don’t require to block up intentional holes or gaps in the building.
-For instance, small gaps around windows and doors might be necessary to allow movement of the building when the household gets warmer and cooler, so that they can still be opened and closed rather than securing.
-We will test the windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes in the building.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the structure as the household is heated and cools in order to let them be closed and opened rather than sticking.
+We will check all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections